 Learn about how to become part of the DPOE Network.

 Learn about how DPOE identifies the fundamental skills of professionals working to preserve digital content, and informs digital preservation training curricula and guidance materials.

 National Digital Stewardship Residency

-The National Digital Stewardship Residency (NDSR) is a groundbreaking program created by the Library of Congress in partnership with the Institute of Museum and Library Services (IMLS), thats aims to help train the next generation of digital stewards.
+The National Digital Stewardship Residency (NDSR) is a groundbreaking program created by the Library of Congress in partnership with the Institute of Museum and Library Services (IMLS), that aims to help train the next generation of digital stewards.
 If you are a recent graduate (within one year) of an accredited Masters program in Library Science, Computer Science, Information Science, Information Technology, or Communications consider reading more about the NDSR program.

 - Introduction to Digital Preservation: Managing Content Over Time – Session 1, Identify and Select (external link)